The Dabble vs. Underdog rivalry really started to catch fire after Dabble made its way to the U.S. from Australia at the end of 2023.

 Dabble vs. Underdog State Availability – Winner: Underdog

 Underdog currently spreads its wings wider than Dabble.
-It operates in 40 states across the U.S., which is twice as many as Dabble.
+It operates in 40 states across the U.S., which is a lot more than Dabble.

 Here's where each is available: